dji-sdk/Onboard-SDK/doc/en/GroundStationProtocol.md

-# Ground Station
+# Ground Station Protocol

 This part is about Goundstation related functions(Waypoint, Hotpoint and Follow Me), which has been introduced briefly in the [OPEN Protocol](OPENProtocol.md#cmd-set-0x03-ground-station-cmd-set).

-In this document, we will introduce the command set and command id again at first, then show the detailed data structures of every command's data frmae.
+For the detialed function logic, please refer to the [Ground Station Programming Guide](GroundStationProgrammingGuide.md).

 ## Command Set and Command Id